smohith/cp4i-install/README.md

 ### Environment
 - Bluedemos Template: TBD
 - Desktop Login: ibmuser/engageibm
-- OpenShift Credentials: ibmadmin/engageibm [auth:htpasswd]
+- OpenShift Credentials: ibmadmin/engageibm [auth: htpasswd]

 ### OLM Catalog Sources
 1. From your web browser use the bookmark tab to open the OpenShift console.